How To Repay Debts While Maintaining Your Financial Freedom

 Blogging or Content Creation

-Another powerful way to monetize your passion is through content creation.
-Blogging, launching a YouTube channel, or starting a podcast can eventually lead to earnings through ad revenue, sponsorships, or affiliate marketing.
-It requires consistency and effort, but over time, a dedicated audience can turn your content into a source of sustainable income.
+You can leverage on the growing internet and social media usage to produce content that will excite viewers or users and make money out of it.
+This can be through strategies such as blogging, launching a YouTube channel or starting a podcast that can eventually lead to earnings through ad revenue, sponsorships from brands or businesses, affiliate marketing just to mention but a few.
+Aim at building a strong audience although it requires consistency and effort, but over time, it can turn your content into a source of sustainable income.

 3. Work Overtime or Pick Up Extra Shifts